negativeproton/ect/README.md

 For big numbers commonly used in modern elliptic-curve cryptography, e.g. 2 to the power of 255 - 19, this takes a very long time.
 Some research to find a faster solution didn't yield a result.
 SageMath might have a an appropriate way.
+This only affects the transformation of Short Weierstraß to Montgomery (line 214 in "trans_sw_to_m" in curves.py).

 ## Project status
 Development has halted.